simonriou/multiple-elevators/README.md

     ./elevatorClient --port=12120 --id=0 --role=Master
     ```

-    Note that the command must be run inside of the `./binairies` directory, and that the order in which the parameters are passed is of no importance.
+    Note that the command must be run in the same directory as the binary, and that the order in which the parameters are passed is of no importance.
 Alternatively, you can build the project directly from the `.src/` directory, using `go run .` followed by the same set of arguments.

 ## Re-launch after shutdown (important)
 In case of the restart of an elevator after it went down, there is something to consider: whenever an elevator goes down, the two remaining ones change roles so that there always are *Master* and *PrimaryBackup* elevators at all times.
 This means that **if a *Master* or a *PrimaryBackup* goes down, we must restart it as a *Regular*** elevator, because another elevator will have taken his role by then.
 However **its ID must remain unchanged**.
 This is only affected for restarts after force termination of a script (using `Ctrl+C`).
 In case of a network or power loss (unplugging the respective cable), there is no need to specify a new role to the elevator.